sprusr/hn-kindle/README.md

 # hn-kindle

 Create an eBook of the day's Hacker News articles and send it to your Kindle.
+Inspired by [eink.news](https://github.com/eink-news/eink.news/).

 ## Setup